SIMPLE DIET AND TRAINING

 Because when we get down to the real nitty gritty of fat loss, research shows us that a couple of rules stand tall above everything else.
 The first thing we must do is control your total calorie intake (because this governs whether you will lose/gain weight), and the second thing is to make sure you’re eating at least 1g protein per pound of target body weight (because this will help you build and retain muscle tissue while in a calorie deficit).
 (1, 2)

-Those two simple steps are going to help you achieve 95% of your long-term results, so if you want to make your diet as easy as possible then just focus on those.
+Those two simple steps are going to help you achieve 95% of your results in the long-term, so if you want to make your diet as easy as possible then just focus on those.

 the 95 5 rule